-This is a really nice walk, and one I’ve done many times; it’s also the first “real” bushwalk I took my daughter on, many years ago…
+Mt Ku-ring-gai to Berowra is a very pleasant bushwalk, which I’ve done many times; it’s also the first “real” bushwalk I took my daughter on, many years ago…

-The walk works equally well in either direction, with similar elevation gain – but the track up/down from Berowra is steeper than the track from Mt Ku-ring-gai.
-Starting at Mt-Ku-ring-gai (about 400m from the railway station if you’re going by train) the track starts as a wide and sandy fire trail that’s fairly flat for almost a kilometre.
+The Mt Ku-ring-gai to Berowra walk works equally well in either direction, with similar elevation gain – but the track up/down from Berowra is steeper than the track from Mt Ku-ring-gai.
+Starting at Mt-Ku-ring-gai (about 400m from the railway station if you’re going by train) the Berowra Track starts as a wide and sandy fire trail that’s fairly flat for almost a kilometre.

 It then gets narrower as it starts descending towards Cowan Creek; near the start of the descent is an unmarked trail to the left (north) that leads to Firefighters Rest, a memorial to four National Parks and Wildlife Service officers who lost their lives in a backburning operation at Ku-ring-gai Chase National Park in 2000.

-The track then gets a bit steeper as it descends the ridge, with stone steps in a couple of sections.
+The Berowra Track then gets a bit steeper as it descends the ridge, with stone steps in a couple of sections.

 As the track gets closer to the water, there are filtered views of Cowan Creek from the track, and not far from the track a rocky outcrop offers great views over Cowan Creek.